Kate Rivard

 B.A.
 Psychology from the University of Minnesota

-I first discovered yoga in 2003 during a tumultuous time in my life, and quickly found the practice to be deeply healing—unlike anything I had experienced before.
+I first discovered yoga in high school in 2003 during a tumultuous time in my life and found the practice deeply healing—unlike anything I had experienced before.
 When I went to college, I explored as many styles as I could, with Ashtanga yoga resonating most strongly at the time.
-After years of dedicated practice, I began teaching in 2010.
+After years of dedicated practice, I began teaching in 2011.

 In 2014, I became the first full-time yoga teacher at Womack Army Medical Center’s Intrepid Spirit Center at Fort Bragg, North Carolina, where I taught yoga and mindfulness practices to active duty soldiers as part of the Pain Management and Traumatic Brain Injury Clinics.
-This experience shaped my understanding of yoga as both a personal practice and a profound tool for healing.
+This experience helped further shape my understanding of yoga as a profound tool for healing.
 My curiosity for embodied well-being later inspired me to attend massage school in 2018, deepening my knowledge of somatic approaches to health and balance.

-My teaching draws from multiple lineages, with a foundation in the dynamic sequencing of Ashtanga and the safe alignment principles of Iyengar.
-My intention as a teacher is to create classes that inspire self-awareness, foster a sense of empowerment, and nurture connection—to ourselves, to others, and to the world we live in.
+Over the years I have practiced with many amazing teachers, but David Swenson, David Robson, Eddie Stern, Shala Worsley and Sarah Powers have significantly shaping my personal practice and teaching.
+My classes draw from multiple lineages, with a foundation in the dynamic sequencing of Ashtanga and the safe alignment principles of Iyengar.
+My intention as a teacher is to create classes that inspire self-awareness through stillness and reflection, foster a sense of empowerment, and nurture connection—to ourselves, to others, and to the world we live in.

-Beyond teaching, I love spending time with my daughter and partner, hiking, baking, and slowly renovating our 100-year-old home.
+Beyond teaching, I love spending time with my partner and our daughter traveling, hiking, baking, and slowly renovating our 100-year-old home.